valariembithe/AirBnB_clone/README.md

 # AirBnB Clone - The Console
 #### Welcome to the AirBnB Clone Project.
-This project dives deep into deploying into my server a simple copy of the AirBnB website.
+This project dives deep into deploying a simple copy of the AirBnB website.
 The first part of this project is to create a command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging).

 # Description
 - Create a data model that should manage (create, update, destroy, etc) objects via a console / command interpreter